 Myrtle Rust is a major new threat to Australia’s flora.
-This information hub has been developed by the ANPC to significantly contribute to response capabilities here in Australia and overseas.
-Two elements are new and unique:
+This information hub has been developed by the ANPC to contribute to response capabilities here in Australia and overseas.

 Rust pustules and spore masses on Agonis flexuosa (willow myrtle) cv.
 ‘Afterdark’.